vindarel/colisper/README.markdown

 We define rules for lisp.

-We can call them from our favorite editor (here, Emacs) during development (the editor which also helps format the replacements correctly, like to fix indentation).
+We can call them from our favorite editor (Emacs) during development.

-And we can run them on some file(s) as a pre-commit hook or in a CI.
+And we can run them as a pre-commit hook or in a CI.

 ## Demo